Galuur/mangos_solocraft/README.md

 When a player enters a dungeon or raid instance, their Stamina (and Intellect for caster classes) are scaled up as if they had a full group.
 When they leave, the scaling is removed.
 This makes vanilla dungeons and raids soloable without requiring custom content or balance changes.

 - **Health scaling** — Stamina is multiplied based on the dungeon's expected group size divided by the current number of players in the group.
 A solo player in a 5-man dungeon receives 5x Stamina; a duo receives 2.5x; a full group of five receives no buff.
-- **Damage scaling** — Strength and Agility are multiplied based on the dungeon's expected group size divided by the current number of players in the group.
+- **Physical damage scaling** — Strength and Agility are scaled to increase melee damage, ranged damage, and attack power proportionally.
 - **Mana scaling** — Intellect is scaled by the same factor for mana-using classes, providing proportional mana pool increases.
 This also grants a minor spell crit bonus as a side effect of the vanilla stat pipeline.
 - **XP balancing** — XP gained from kills is reduced proportionally to the stat buff applied, so that a heavily buffed solo player does not trivially out-level content.
 - **Group awareness** — The buff scales dynamically with how many players are currently in your group at the time of dungeon entry.
 Re-entering after a group change will apply the correct buff for the new group size.